Sink Tip Line for Striper

 Reports also highlight designs of “Scientific Anglers”.
 They’re built with durability and a biased weight that helps with accuracy.
 Many who fish both smallies and striper keep a spool ready.

-The shooting head system these lines use matches well with striper runs in the Holston River
+The shooting head system these lines use matches well with striper runs in the Holston River and the French Broad River.

 Final Report on Sink Tip Lines for Striper